metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ## Troubleshooting Process

-### Users can see data they're not supposed to be able to see
+### People can see data they're not supposed to be able to see

 **How to detect this:** People can view data that they shouldn't be able to.